Tech500/Heating-System-Monitor/README.md

 Deploy the script as a web app and note the URL.

 📘 Need help with perpetual access to the web app?
-Check out the guide: [Perpetual Script Execution with Google Sheets](https://gist.github.com/Tech500/57fe6a035e46da4...
+Check out the guide: Perpetual Script Execution with Google Sheets
-}
-]
-}

-Create a new Google Sheet to store heating event data.

-Open the Script Editor (Extensions > Apps Script).

-Paste the contents of Google Script --Heating System Monitor.txt into the editor.

-Deploy the script as a web app and note the URL.

 ESP32 Configuration:

 Update the WEB_APP_URL variable in the firmware with the URL obtained from the Google Apps Script deployment.

+Ensure all ESP32 devices are configured with correct Wi-Fi credentials and within range for ESP-NOW communication.

 Usage

-Once set up, the master device coordinates data from the two slaves and sends the compiled data to Google Sheets.
+Once set up, the master device coordinates data from both slave devices and sends a formatted string (key-value) to the Google Apps Script web app, which logs the event to the perpetual Google Sheet.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Created by William Lucid, Tech500, with significant collaboration from ChatGPT, Gemini, and Copilot.
+README.md created by ChatGPT, edited by and project created by William Lucid, Retired Computer Specialist.
+Project collaboration from lead Assistant, ChatGPT; with assists from Gemini, and Copilot.

 For more information, visual demonstrations, and troubleshooting, please refer to the included Heating System Monitor.mp4 video and putty.log file.

+Project was a collaborative effort by ChatGPT, Gemini, Copilot, and William Lucid (Tech500).